WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   3. verb: (of a tailor) make (clothes) to fit individual customers.

      _"he was wearing a sports coat that had obviously been tailored in New York"_

+- tandem

+  1. noun: a bicycle with seats and pedals for two riders, one behind the other.

+     - a carriage driven by two animals harnessed one in front of the other.

+     - a group of two people or machines working together.

+       _"the Giants had the greatest pitching tandem in baseball history"_

+  2. adverb: with two or more horses harnessed one behind another.

+     _"I rode tandem to Paris"_

+     - alongside each other; together.

+  3. adjective: having two things arranged one in front of the other.

+     _"a tandem trailer"_

+  4. phrase: in tandem - alongside each other.

+     _"a tight fiscal policy working in tandem with a tight foreign exchange policy"_

 - tease